zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 1. At the top of the portal, click the **Cloud Shell** icon to open the Cloud Shell pane.

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to list all resource groups you created in this lab:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to list all resource groups you created in this lab:

     ```sh
     az group list --query "[?starts_with(name,'AADesignLab03')]".name --output tsv